The best neck gaiters for 2020

-Neck gaiters (which are also called buffs and neck warmers) keep your head and neck warm in cold weather and prevent dust and sweat from getting into your nose and mouth.
-They've long been used by outdoor enthusiasts because they can be worn many different ways (headband, face covering, balaclava, scarf etc.).
-And this year, they've become popular as face coverings to comply with coronavirus mask orders.
+Neck gaiters used to just keep your head and neck warm in cold weather and prevent dust and sweat from getting into your nose and mouth.
+But they've also become popular virus-slowing accessories this year thanks to coronavirus mask orders.
+Also known as buffs or neck warmers, a gaiter can wrap around your head and cover your mouth and nose without any straps.

-Because the best neck gaiters can wrap around your head and can cover your mouth and nose without any straps, they've become a popular alternative to the type of cloth face masks that are most prevalent.
+The best neck gaiters can serve as a properly functioning alternative to a cloth face mask -- check out our picks and more information below.

 Do neck gaiters reduce the spread of the coronavirus?